-Outdoors workers should wear long sleeved shirts and long pants.
-They should spray clothing with insect repellent since mosquitoes may bite through thin clothing.
+Outdoors workers should wear clothing such as long sleeved shirts, long pants, socks and hat.
+Wear light-coloured clothing as it is less attractive to mosquitoes.
+They should spray clothing with an approved insect repellent since mosquitoes may bite through thin clothing.
 Always read the entire label carefully before using insect repellents.
 Persons involved in collecting dead birds should use gloves and double bag the specimen.
-After handling dead birds people should wash their hands with soap and water.
+After handling dead birds, people should wash their hands with soap and water.

-Veterinarians are advised to use their usual personal protective equipment such as gowns, gloves, masks and eye protection.
-Laboratory workers should follow the recommendations of the Biosafety Advisory on WN Virus produced by the Office of Laboratory Security, Centre for Emergency Preparedness and Response, Public Health Agency of Canada, Health Canada.
+Veterinarians are advised to use their usual personal protective equipment such as gowns, gloves, masks, and eye protection.
+Laboratory workers should follow the recommendations of the "West Nile Virus - Pathogen Safety Data Sheet - Infectious Substances" produced by the Public Health Agency of Canada.

-Prevention and control of West Nile virus is best accomplished by implementing appropriate mosquito control measures and taking appropriate personal precautions.
+Prevention and control of West Nile virus is best accomplished by implementing appropriate mosquito control measures such as eliminate or reduce areas of standing water (e.g. bird bath, open rain barrel), and taking appropriate personal precautions.

 Provincial and local health authorities are responsible for deciding whether to use pesticides to control the number of mosquitoes in the area.
-Many municipalities have planned to use larvicides in standing water and catch basins where mosquitoes lay their eggs.
-Methoprene, a chemical larvicide will be used in catch basins.
-Bti (bacillus thuringiensis israelensis) a biological larvicide will be used in standing water.
-With this strategy officials hope to drammatically reduce the number of mosquitoes.
+Many municipalities use larvicides in standing water and catch basins where mosquitoes lay their eggs.
+For example, methoprene, a chemical larvicide may be used in catch basins and Bti (bacillus thuringiensis israelensis), a biological larvicide may be used in standing water.
+With this strategy, officials hope to dramatically reduce the number of mosquitoes.

 The Pest Management Regulatory Agency (PMRA) Health Canada has registered both methoprene and Bti for use in Canada.
 As part of the registration process the products undergo a strict scientific assessment to determine whether they are safe.